MarkusHaak/crossalign/README.md

 sen_gn		: subject end of the initial genome reference mapping
 ```

-The following list of examples of all possible transition order and strand combinations are given to clarify which values "ts" and "te" will take on for certain transitions.
+The following list of examples of all possible transition orders and strand combinations are given to clarify which values "ts" and "te" will take on for certain transitions.
 Let the reference sequences in the adapter and genome set be the following 10 bp sequences:

 ```